 It can take many forms, including:

-According to the CT Medical Malpractice Report released in 2021 by the Connecticut Insurance Department, a total of 2,679 medical malpractice claims were “closed” (i.e., settled, resolved at trial, dropped by the plaintiff, or dismissed) in the state between the years 2016 and 2020.
-That’s an average of between 1 and 2 alleged instances of medical malpractice every day.
+According to the CT Medical Malpractice Report released in 2021 by the Connecticut Insurance Department, a total of 2,679 medical malpractice claims were closed (i.e., settled, resolved at trial, dropped by the plaintiff, or dismissed) in the state over five years.
+That’s almost 1.5 alleged instances of medical malpractice every day.

 The report found that, over the course of five years, 426 medical malpractice claims involved the death of the patient.
 A further 186 claims involved permanent injuries such as brain damage and paralysis.